nadinekuo/TUD-CS4240-Deep-Learning/README.md

 This is where **regularization** comes in: it discourages overly complex models!

-- "Regularization are techniques to reduce the test error, possibly at the expense of increased training error"
+- *"Regularization are techniques to reduce the test error, possibly at the expense of increased training error"*
 - **Weight decay** discourages large weights
 - **Ridge (L2)**: shrinks coefficients of less significant features towards 0
 - **Lasso (L1)**: reduce weights to exactly 0 (induces
 sparsity), performs feature selection during training NN
-- Early stopping is useful when network is correctly initialized
+- **Early stopping** of gradient updates is useful when network is correctly initialized
-    - Starting with small weights is good
+    - i.e. we stop training when discrepancy between validation and apparent error starts to increase: decreasing error on train set may make it seem like model is learning still, whereas validation set (unseen) error increasing...
-    - This ensures norm of `w` is not too large
+    - This ensures norm of `w` is not too large (starting with small weights is good)
     - Better generalization to future data
 - **Noise robustness**
     - Noise added to input - data augmentation